Northeastern University: Athletics

-The baseball, soccer, lacrosse and rugby teams compete at Parsons Field, a multipurpose facility located in Brookline, a mile and a half from the campus.
-The field's baseball diamond was named Friedman Diamond in 1988.
-The field hockey team, along with the Huskies' track and field teams, compete at a sports complex about 10 mi away from campus in Dedham.
-Matthews Arena, which opened 1910, is home to the hockey and basketball programs.
+Matthews Arena, which opened in 1910, is home to the hockey and basketball programs.
 The 4,666-seat arena is located close to campus, just off Massachusetts Avenue.
 It is considered the world's oldest multi-purpose athletic building.
 Henderson Boathouse is home to the Huskies' men's & women's rowing squads.
 The Henderson Boathouse is located on the Charles River near Soldiers Field Road in Allston.
 The university also maintains the Cabot Physical Education Center, which opened in 1954 and includes a basketball court; an indoor track and natatorium; the 10755 sqft Gries Center for Sports Medicine and Performance Center; a squash facility; and the William E. Carter Playground, a renovated community park on Columbus Avenue.

 The baseball team was founded in 1921 and has since competed in one College World Series and played in the NCAA regionals seven times.

-In the 2008 National Championship, the team made the Grand Finals and placed fourth behind University of Wisconsin–Madison, University of Washington, and University of California, Berkeley, while defeating Brown University, Princeton University, University of Pennsylvania and Harvard University.
+In 2008, the Rowing team made the Intercollegiate Rowing Association Grand Finals and placed fourth behind University of Wisconsin–Madison, University of Washington, and University of California, Berkeley, while defeating Brown University, Princeton University, University of Pennsylvania and Harvard University.

 In 2009, Northeastern eliminated its 74-year-old football program.
 From 1933 to 2009, the Northeastern Huskies football program's all-time record was 290-365-17 (.444), it produced 20 All-Americans and won the 2002 Atlantic 10 Conference championship.
 Citing sparse attendance, numerous losing seasons and the expense to renovate Parsons Field to an acceptable standard, the university's board of trustees voted on November 20, 2009, to end the football program.
 According to President Joseph Aoun, "Leadership requires that we make these choices.
 This decision allows us to focus on our existing athletic programs."

 In addition to intercollegiate athletics, Northeastern offers 40 club sports, including sailing, judo, rugby, lacrosse, Olympic-Style taekwondo, alpine skiing, squash, cycling, and ultimate Frisbee.
-In 2005 the women's rugby team finished third in the nation in Division II, while in the same year the men's rugby team won the largest annual tournament in the United States.
+In 2005, the women's rugby team finished third in the nation in Division II, and the men's rugby team won the largest annual tournament in the United States.
 Recently, the women's rugby team competed and placed 11th at the Collegiate Rugby Championship.
-In the 2008–09 academic year the Northeastern Club Field Hockey and Women's Basketball teams won their respective National Championships.
+In the 2008–09 academic year, the Northeastern Club Field Hockey and Women's Basketball teams won their respective National Championships.
 From 2007 to 2009, the Northeastern Club Baseball team won three straight New England Club Baseball Association championships.
 The Club Taekwondo team placed 1st overall in Division II for the 2018–19 Season in the Eastern Collegiate Taekwondo Conference.

 On May 25, 2010, the club baseball team defeated Penn State to win the National Club Baseball Association Division II World Series and the national championship.